-Protocols as finite automata.
+2 Protocols as finite automata

 Deterministic finite automata (DFAs) have been widely used to represent communication protocols, in particular in the area of multiagent systems.
-Pitt and Mamdani [8] give several examples for such automata-based protocols.
+Pitt and Mamdani [14] give several examples for such automata-based protocols.
 One of them, the continuous update protocol, specifies a class of dialogues between two agents A and B where A continuously updates B on the value of some proposition.
 The following diagram provides an intuitive description of this protocol:

 This representation allows for a simple formalisation of the notion of legality of an utterance at a given point in a dialogue.
-Given the current dialogue state q, an utterance u constitutes a legal continuation of the dialogue iff there exists a state q' such that the automaton's transition function maps the pair (q, u) to q'.
+Given the current dialogue state q, an utterance u constitutes a legal continuation of the dialogue iff there exists a state q' such that the automaton's transition function maps the pair (q, u)to q'.
 This type of protocols will provide the starting point for our proposed classification of communication protocols.

-Protocols that allow for subdialogues.
-DFA-based protocols have also been successfully used in natural language interaction.
+3 Protocols that allow for subdialogues

+DFA-based protocols have also been successfully used in natural language interaction, usually under the name of conversational games (e.g. [12]).
 However, some very common features of natural language dialogue cannot be captured by a DFA.
 The following example shows a dialogue where several question-answer sequences are embedded: